vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 11: Data / Feature Drift Monitoring POC
+Copilot Prompt — Step 12: Model Performance Monitoring POC

 Create a new Databricks notebook named:

-"11_feature_drift_monitoring_poc.ipynb"
+"12_model_performance_monitoring_poc.ipynb"

 This notebook should continue from the existing MLOps POC.